lyrakeen/CE-316-/README.md

 - Load project and run tests on all student submissions.
 - Results are displayed instantly (compile/run/output match).
 - Supports languages that require multiple class files (Java) as well as interpreted languages (Python).
+- - Test results are saved inside the project file (JSON) and can be viewed later after reloading the project.

 ## 📁 Folder Structure
 - `/configs`: Configuration files (.json)